|Year of production (circa)||

 Here we have the sweet-spot Submariner No-Date for you!

 Sweet-spot?
 Yes!
-This is the last generation to feature the aluminum bezel insert, more slender case and tritium lume.
-Three elements that provide it with a more subdued, classical aesthetic as compared to later ceramic, maxi case, LumiNova models.
+This is the last generation to feature the aluminum bezel insert, and more slender case.
+Two elements that provide it with a more subdued, classical aesthetic as compared to later ceramic, maxi case models.

 At the same time, this Ref.
 14060 was already fitted with a bulletproof caliber and sapphire crystal.
 It is kind of a best-of-both-worlds version between vintage and modern.

 So if you are looking for a Rolex Submariner No-Date that is a little more rugged than a ref.
 5513 and a little less blingy than a ref.
 114060, this is that perfect sweet-spot for you!

 Got your attention?
 We’re here to help.

 Oh, the mighty Submariner!
 Could this be the most desired watch ever made?

 The Sub certainly has the heritage to go with its iconic status.
 It was one of those very early dive watches from the era when commercial and leisure diving exploded.
 The Ref.
 6204 was introduced in 1954 (after having been completed in 1953), shortly after the Blancpain Fifty Fathoms.
 It followed the, now familiar, template for a modern dive watch with its rotatable bezel surrounding the dial and crystal.

 The Submariner has been in continuous production ever since and saw many updates along the way.
 Still, the modern Submariner looks eerily similar to its 1953 predecessor, proving that this is one of the most timeless and iconic watch designs out there.
 One of the most copied as well.